Medically Reviewed by: Dr. Saswato Majumdar, MBBS, DNB – Specialist in Physical Medicine & Rehabilitation

 This condition often results in symptoms such as headaches, weakness, confusion, and difficulties with speech or vision.
 Immediate medical care is vital, but the recovery after brain bleed depends heavily on the post-treatment rehabilitation journey.

-2. Rehabilitation Phase
+Active Rehabilitation Phase (3–6 Months)

-3. Long-Term Recovery
+Long-Term Recovery Phase (6–18 Months)

 Top Tips for Recovery Brain Hemorrhage Patients